howisonlab/softcite-dataset/README.md

 ## Implementation
-We have utilized the Softcite dataset to train a set of machine learning models and implemented them as a [GROBID module for software mention recognition](https://github.com/ourresearch/software-mentions).
+We have utilized the Softcite dataset to train a set of machine learning models and implemented them in a [GROBID module for software mention recognition](https://github.com/ourresearch/software-mentions).
 The software mention recognizer is further used to seed a Software Knowledge Base.
 The Software Knowledge Base provides capabilities such as software entity extraction, disambiguation, citation information retrieval, and cross-entity inference.
-A [REST API](https://github.com/kermitt2/softcite-api) is provided for leveraging the Software Knowledge Base.
+A [REST API](https://github.com/kermitt2/softcite-api) is provided for leveraging the Software Knowledge Base capabilities.

 ## Roadmap
 * We hope to build interoperability with other existing datasets and resources about software mentions in scientific text.
 Interoperable datasets can scale up ML-based efforts for software entity recognition and increasing research software visibility.
 * We also have developed [CiteAs.org](http://citeas.org/) in collaboration with [Our Research](https://our-research.org/).
 [CiteAs.org](http://citeas.org/) is an interactive search engine for discovering software and other research outputs online.
-It offers citation recommendation and provenance according to your search query, and our goal is to integrate the Software Knowledge Base into [CiteAs.org](http://citeas.org/) for enhanced recommendation capability.
+It offers citation recommendation and provenance according to your search query, and our goal is to integrate the Software Knowledge Base into [CiteAs.org](http://citeas.org/) for enhanced recommendation.
 * We have crowdsourced more software annotation data based on our annotation scheme in different domain literature.
-We expect to release these data for the community working on software entity recognition in the future.
+We expect to release this data for the community working on software entity recognition in the future.

 If you have suggestions, comment, welcome to contact [Fan Du](mailto:cfdu@utexas.edu), or start an issue in the repository.